containernetworking/cni/SPEC.md

 For the `ADD` action, the runtime MUST also add a `prevResult` field to the configuration JSON of any plugin after the first one, which MUST be the `Result` of the previous plugin (if any) in JSON format ([see below](#network-configuration-list-runtime-examples)).
 For the `CHECK` and `DEL` actions, the runtime MUST (except that it may be omitted for `DEL` if not available) add a `prevResult` field to the configuration JSON of each plugin, which MUST be the `Result` of the immediately previous `ADD` action in JSON format ([see below](#network-configuration-list-runtime-examples)).
-For the `ADD` and `CHECK` actions, plugins SHOULD echo the contents of the `prevResult` field to their stdout to allow subsequent plugins (and the runtime) to receive the result, unless they wish to modify or suppress a previous result.
+For the `ADD` action, plugins SHOULD echo the contents of the `prevResult` field to their stdout to allow subsequent plugins (and the runtime) to receive the result, unless they wish to modify or suppress a previous result.
 Plugins are allowed to modify or suppress all or part of a `prevResult`.
 However, plugins that support a version of the CNI specification that includes the `prevResult` field MUST handle `prevResult` by either passing it through, modifying it, or suppressing it explicitly.
 It is a violation of this specification to be unaware of the `prevResult` field.